DaliAlison/dalialison.github.io/index.markdown

 layout: home
 ---
 Welcome to my website!
 I'm a current distance student at Linneaus University, Sweden.
-This website is a result of the first assignment.
-The goal was to create a website using Jekyll and work with CSS pre processor.
+This website is a result of an assignment for the course 1dv022.
+The goal was to create a website using Jekyll and work with CSS pre processor Sass.

 I know that the design is a lot far from perfect, I will in the future correct that.
-As I get comfortable with SSG and Sass I plan to have a website for my personal photography projects.
+As I get comfortable with SSG and Sass I plan to have a website for my personal projects.